“The real world appears in the image as it were between parentheses”

 His first book, black on black, called “Dark Sound” was published by Gruenrekorder and it was described as the "dark book of the soundscape".
 His second book, in collaboration with the anthropologist Tim Ingold and the philosopher Carmen Pardo, called “A soft hiss of this world” was printed white on white and is focused in the loss of snow in the landscape because of the Antrophocene and how it affects to language and to the soundscape through the sound of snowflakes.

-Audition, hearing pathologies, deafness, silence, hearing, listening, otherness, embodiment strategies, inter-subjectivity, voice, intimacy, hauntology, non-presence, noise, sound, sound art, radio art, experimental practices, radical phonography, field recordings, raw materials, semiotic technologies, stasis cinema, site-specific sound installations, sonic and dance situations.
+Audition, hearing pathologies, deafness, silence, hearing, listening, otherness, embodiment strategies, inter-subjectivity, voice, intimacy, hauntology, non-presence, noise, sound, sound art, radio art, experimental practices, computer music studies, radical phonography, field recordings, raw materials, semiotic technologies, stasis cinema, site-specific sound installations, sonic and dance situations.